yavorkovachev/Deep_learning_for_stoch_opt_control/README.md

 \end{align}
 $$

-Its solution is also estimated with a deep nueral network.
+Its solution is also estimated with a deep neural network.

 The notebook provides further explanations, derivations, code implementation and a comparison with a solution based on finite difference methods.